mar10/nutree/docs/sphinx/ug_serialize.rst

     assert meta["foo"] == "bar"

 The result will be written as a compact list of (parent-index, data) tuples. |br|
+The parent index starts with #1, since #0 is reserved for the system root node. |br|
 Note how the 2nd occurence of 'a11' only stores the index of the first instance::